 Bob serves as a member the Governor’s Task Force on Brain Injury, the Oregon Intellectual and Developmental Disabilities Coalition, and the Oregon Council on Developmental Disabilities.

 A graduate of Case Western Reserve Law School and Brown University, Bob has lived in Oregon since 1976.

-Yale professor and documentary filmmaker Sandra Luckow will join us to screen her award-winning film That Way Madness Lies at the OSHU Auditorium on the evening of February 7 for all attendees of the conference AND A PARTNER.
+Yale professor and documentary filmmaker Sandra Luckow will join us to screen her award-winning film That Way Madness Lies.
 There will be a question and answer session after the screening.
-This screening is made possible in part by the OHSU Department of Psychiatry.

 “Most honest portrayal of how severe mental illness ravages families and lives that I’ve seen!” – Pete Earley, author of CRAZY: A Father’s Search Through America’s Mental Health Madness